sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/35-phase3_device_configuration.md

 5. Open Etcher and select the downloaded drone image.
 Then select the micro SD card as the drive to flash.
 Finally, click the "Flash" button.

+NOTE: flashing will take 30 min - 1 hour.
+In the meantime, you can move on to the next steps.

 ## Flashing the Flight Controller

 Before the FC can be configured, it must first be flashed with firmware. **Firmware** is a special type of software that allows hardware to be controlled programmatically.
 Once the FC is flashed, a program called **Cleanflight** can be used to configure it.